 - Predator-prey interactions in the concession will be affected due to relatively high levels of post-release mortality of H. midae and the high number of juvenile H. midae that will need to be introduced into the area to make ranching a viable prospect.
 This could potentially attract higher numbers of predators to the area than would naturally occur, making other co-occurring prey species more vulnerable to predation. - Introduced abalone will compete with other species for space on the reef in the study area.
 Note that available substratum is considered to be one of the chief limiting abiotic variables in intertidal and shallow subtidal reef systems (Dayton 1971).
 In addition, H. midae's morphology is such that it has a large footprint to height ratio, meaning proportionally more of itself is distributed directly on the reef than in the water column above the reef.
 Hence it is more likely to have an effect on competition for space than many other benthic organisms that do not have these morphological characteristics.
 It is also one of the largest benthic invertebrates occurring in kelp forest habitats, growing up 190 mm in diameter (Branch et al. 2010).
+This potential space competition impact is somewhat mitigated by the fact that the abalone shell functions as an equivalent area of hard substratum surface to that occupied by the abalone's foot.
+Live abalone shells are colonised by kelp bed biota including algal and sponge species that differ marginally from adjacent algal communities (Zeeman et al 2013).

-6.11.2 Severity of the risk and consequences of the realisation of the risk for the particular species as well as for other species, habitats and ecosystems
+6.11.2 Severity of the Risk and Consequences of the realisation of the Risk for the Particular Species as well as for the Other Species, Habitats and Ecosystems

-According to Borg (2004), who outlines biological levels of risk that are used in the Department of Environmental Affairs and Tourism's (Government Gazette, 13 June 2008, No. 31143) guidelines on marine ranching, the ranching of abalone in the proposed Kleinzee area is at a risk Level of 3, Level 5 being the highest.
-The following provides a description of the five biological-risk levels (Borg 2004) and provides context to the Level 3 risk associated with the proposed ranching of H. midae at Doringbaai :
+According to Borg (2004), who outlines biological levels of risk that are used in the Department of Environmental Affairs and Tourism's (Government Gazette, 13 June 2008, No. 31143) guidelines on marine ranching, the ranching of abalone is at a risk Level of 3, Level 5 being the highest.
+The following provides a description of the five biological-risk levels (Borg 2004) and provides context to the Level 3 risk associated with the proposed ranching of H. midae at the proposed ranching area:

-- Level 1: Lowest level risk is the introduction of naturally occurring species into areas within their range but where they are no longer found. - Level 2: A higher level is introduction of stock within its range where it is already found, to restore abundance to levels of productivity of naturally occurring stock. - Level 3: The next level is when a species whose reproductive biology is well understood is introduced into an area outside its natural range where it is known that successful reproduction cannot occur. - Level 4: An even higher level is translocation of an indigenous species' outside its natural range, where neither its reproductive biology is known nor conditions for successful reproduction are known to exist. - Level 5: The highest level of risk is introduction of alien species that has the potential to be invasive in that particular environment.
+- Level 1: Lowest level risk is the introduction of naturally occurring species into areas within their range but where they are no longer found. - Level 2: A higher level is introduction of stock within its range where it is already found, to restore abundance to levels of productivity of naturally occurring stock.

+- Level 3: The next level is when a species whose reproductive biology is well understood is introduced into an area outside its natural range where it is known that successful reproduction cannot occur. - Level 4: An even higher level is translocation of an indigenous species' outside its natural range, where neither its reproductive biology is known nor conditions for successful reproduction are known to exist. - Level 5: The highest level of risk is introduction of alien species that has the potential to be invasive in that particular environment.